How to ensure you’re meeting Google +Yahoo’s bulk email sender requirements, including DMARC set up

 Klaviyo

-Shane McElroy, product manager at Klaviyo, emphatically agrees: “The upcoming requirements have long been recommended by inbox providers as best practices.
-By moving from recommendation to enforcement, Google and Yahoo are making it clear that proper authentication is essential for email marketing success.”
+Shane McElroy, product manager at Klaviyo: “These requirements have long been recommended by inbox providers as best practices.
+By moving from recommendation to enforcement, Google and Yahoo have made it clear that proper authentication is essential for email marketing success.”

-“Meeting these requirements will make it easier for inbox providers to identify you as a legitimate sender, which in turn will make it easier than ever for you to reach your subscribers,” he continues.
+“Meeting these requirements will make it easier for inbox providers to identify you as a legitimate sender, which in turn will make it easier than ever for you to reach your subscribers.”

-Quick note: Because Google’s requirements are stricter—once you meet those, you’ll also meet Yahoo’s—we’ll walk you through Google’s in this article.
+Note: Because Google’s requirements are stricter—once you meet these, you’ll also satisfy Yahoo’s requirements.
+Here, in this article, we walk you through Google’s requirements.

 Who needs to make changes?
-Everyone—especially bulk senders
+Everyone—but especially bulk senders

-Google has a new set of requirements for all senders, and some extras for bulk senders—those who send 5k or more emails to Google accounts per day.
+Google’s set of requirements are for all senders, with some additional for ‘bulk senders’—those who send 5,000 or more emails to Google accounts per day.

-• Google will include personal accounts ending in @gmail.com and @googlemail.com.
+• Google will include personal accounts ending in @gmail.com and/or @googlemail.com.

 Now, let’s take a look at what the changes are and what you can do to prepare.